VictortheWhite/Fruit-Teris-3d/FruitTeris3D_bounus/README.md

 # Furit-Teris
 * CMPT 361 Assignment 1
 * Created by Jiaxun He(Victor)
-* Used skeleton code provied by the TA
-* Furit-teris is a game where the teris is made of fruits and can be eliminated by the rules in falling fruit!
+* Furit-teris-3d is a 3D game where the teris is made of fruits and be placed in 3d board by a robort arm.

 ## Compile and run
 * make
-* ./FruitTeris
+* ./FruitTeris3D

 ## How to play
 * 'r' -> restart
 * 'q' -> quit
 * 'p' -> pause
-* 'a' -> accelerate
+* 'a' -> raise lower_arm
+* 'd' -> lower lower_arm
+* 'w' -> raise upper_arm
+* 's' -> lower upper_arm
+* 'z' -> rotate the whole arm along Y axis counter-clockwise
+* 'x' -> rotate the whole arm along Y axis clockwise
-* 'up' -> rotate
+* 'up' -> rotate along Z axis
-* 'down' -> move title down by 1
-* 'left' -> move title to the left by 1
+* 'left' -> rotate along X axis
-* 'right' -> move title to the right by 1
+* 'right' -> rotate along Y axis

 ## Compeletion Status
-* As far as I can see, I implemented all the features that are required.
+* As far as I can see, I implemented all the features that are required
+* I have finished the <strong>BOUNUS<strong> part
 * Additional features:
 	* pause game
-	* accelerate falling speed
+	* let tile rotate along any axies

 ## Game Logic